 On April 25, 2010, a vote was held immediately after the Sunday morning worship service.
 The written ballots were counted and it was announced that the motion to change the name of the church to Sugar Land Baptist Church passed by more than the required two-thirds majority of members present.

-On May 31, 2015, longtime pastor, Dr. Phil Lineberger, passed away.
+On May 31, 2015, longtime pastor Dr. Phil Lineberger, passed away.
 New leadership was again needed for Sugar Land Baptist Church.
 In the months following Pastor Phil's death, faculty from Baylor University's George W. Truett Theological Seminary visited each Sunday to fill the pulpit.
 In September 2015, the Personnel Committee called Dr. R. Robert Creech, Hubert H. and Gladys S. Raborn Professor of Pastoral Leadership and Director of Pastoral Ministries at Truett Seminary, to be Interim Pastor.
-Dr. Creech fills the pulpit on Sundays and works with current staff led by Executive Pastor, Chris Curran.
+Dr. Creech filled the pulpit on Sundays and worked with current staff led by Executive Pastor, Chris Curran.

-Sugar Land Baptist Church has seen God work in numerous instances effecting the lives of countless thousands in the greater Southwest Houston area and around the world through her membership and missions.
-We are poised and ready for what God will do in and through the lives of Sugar Land Baptist Church members in the next chapter of our church's great history.
+Sugar Land Baptist Church has seen God work in numerous instances affecting the lives of countless thousands in the greater Southwest Houston area and around the world through her membership and missions.
+We are poised and ready for what God will do in and through Sugar Land Baptist Church members in the next chapter of our church's great history.